BergmannLab/MONET/README.md

 A folder MONET will have been created with the source code: you are free to remove it, if you are not interested.
 This will not affect MONET, which has now being installed in your system: the command ```monet``` can be invoked from any location on the system.

+## TESTING THE INSTALLATION

+At the end of the install process, you will be asked whether you want to test MONET.
+This test is completely automatic.

 ## MONET HELP COMMAND

 After installing MONET, the help command ```monet --help``` will be available from any location on your system.